Martagaiabras/6242_VisualizingH1BVisas/README.md

 Data on H-1B visa applications from 2011-2016 can be found at https://www.kaggle.com/nsharan/h-1b-visa.
 It contains approximately 3 million rows and 52 columns.
 Data on H-1B visa applications from 2017 can be found at https://www.kaggle.com/jonamjar/h1b-data-set-2017.
 It contains approximately 600,000 rows and 10 columns.
 As not all columns are necessary and some rows have missing and/or inconsistent information, this data is first cleaned and filtered with OpenRefine.

+With the refined data, the predictive model is built with the following codes.

+-6242_preprocessing.R
+-6242_category_reduction.ipynb
+-6242_modeling.R

 INSTALLATION

+The following software must be installed.

+-OpenRefine
+-R Studio
+-Python

 EXECUTION